 What Should You Do If You Would Like Us To Change Or Delete The Data We Hold For You, Or Stop Contacting You?

-As well as the right to be informed about how we collection and use your personal data, and rights in respect of automated decision making and profiling, you also have the following rights:
+As well as the right to be informed about how we collect and use your personal data, and rights in respect of automated decision making and profiling, you also have the following rights:

 Do You Want Us To Stop Contacting You?